fortheusers/spinarak/README.md

 #### 3. Host your repository

-The output directory is now a complete *libget* repo, ready for static hosting!
-Use your favorite hosting tool - GitLab Pages works beautifully, for example.
+The output directory is now a complete *libget* repo, which may be statically hosted via any conventional means.

 ## Known issues/limitations